RACV Logo

 Day 8: Belgrade

-The day is yours to enjoy Belgrade and all it has to offer, including incredible Turkish coffee at a kafana – these traditional coffee houses date back to the Ottoman era.
-As this is a combination trip, a meeting will take place at your hotel at 6pm this evening to meet your new leader welcome any new travellers joining you for the next part of your adventure.
-Then step out in to Belgrade for dinner at a local restaurant.
+The day is yours to enjoy Belgrade and all it has to offer, including the delicious Turkish coffee at a kafana – these traditional coffee houses date back to the Ottoman era.
+You will have a second welcome meeting at your hotel at 6 pm tonight to meet your new leader and any new travellers joining you for the next part of your adventure.
+After, step out into Belgrade for dinner at a local restaurant and get to know each other.

 This morning, travel by private vehicle to Timisoara, crossing the Serbia-Romania border.
 Timisoara is a park-filled city where an uprising of local people sparked the Romanian Revolution in 1989.
 This saw the fall of the country’s Communist regime – reflecting the broader political change seen across Eastern Europe at the time.
 On a guided walking tour, you’ll take in some of Timisoara’s most significant sights – including the grand and aptly named Victory, Liberty and Union Squares – and learn more about the city’s history.